 2. Chicken Coop & Run Plans | 4 - 10 Chickens

-The design of the coop is a traditional A-frame shape with a raised section that can be used for nesting boxes and a lower section for the chickens to roam around in and be perfectly safe.
+The design of the coop is a traditional A-frame shape with a raised section that can be used for nesting areas and a lower section for the chickens to roam around in and be perfectly safe.

 According to the seller, the chicken coop is designed to be easy to build and is suitable for those with basic carpentry skills.